mmiranda222/.statsuite/content/using-dlm/publish-data.md

 ![Categorise a dataflow](/dotstatsuite-documentation/images/dlm-categorise-dataflow2.png)

-3) The user can select one or several of the categories in any CategoryScheme and then click on "Categorise".
+3) The user can select one or several of the categories in any CategoryScheme, and then click on "Categorise".

 ![Categorise a dataflow](/dotstatsuite-documentation/images/dlm-categorise-dataflow3.png)